Lockheed Model 12 Electra Junior: Operational history

 Even though the Lockheed 12 had won the government's feeder airliner competition, most of the airlines rejected it, and very few Lockheed 12s were used as airliners.
 One notable airline user was the newly renamed Continental Air Lines, which had a fleet of three Lockheed 12s that ran on its route between Denver, Colorado, and El Paso, Texas, in the late 1930s.
 Another was British West Indian Airways Ltd., which flew the Lockheed 12 on Caribbean routes in the Lesser Antilles during the mid-1940s.

 The Lockheed 12 proved much more popular as a transport for company executives or government officials.
 Oil and steel companies were among the major users.
 A number were purchased as military staff transports by the United States Army Air Corps, which designated the type as the C-40, and by the United States Navy, which used the designation JO, or in one peculiar case, R3O-2.
 With the arrival of World War II, many civilian Lockheed 12s were requisitioned by the U.S. Army and Navy, Britain's Royal Air Force, and the Royal Canadian Air Force.

 Two civil Lockheed 12s ordered by British Airways Ltd. were actually intended for covert military reconnaissance flights.
 Sidney Cotton modified these aircraft for aerial photography and in civilian guise, overflew and surreptitiously photographed many German and Italian military installations during the months preceding World War II.
-One of these G-AFTL has recently been returned to flight in the UK with its most recent display being at IWM Duxford Flying Days: The Americans on 28 July 2023.
+One of these G-AFTL has recently been returned to flight in the UK with its most recent display being at IWM Duxford Flying Days: VE Day on the 9th May 2026.

 The main military user of the Lockheed 12 was the Royal Netherlands East Indies Army Air Force, which bought 36.
 Sixteen of these were the Model 212, a version created by Lockheed for training bomber crews, which had a .303 in caliber machine gun in an unpowered, partly retractable gun turret on top of the fuselage, a second .303-caliber machine gun fixed in the nose, and bomb racks under the wing center section that could hold eight 100 lb bombs.
 The other 20 aircraft were transport versions.

 Several Lockheed 12s were used as technology testbeds.
 The U.S. National Advisory Committee for Aeronautics (NACA) bought two, adding a center vertical fin to each of them to test stability improvements.
 One of the NACA Lockheed 12s was used to test "hot-wing" deicing technology, in which hot exhaust air from the engines was ducted through the wing's leading edge to prevent ice accumulation.